-The answer: studying the tools of great writing in action.
+The answer: studying the tools of great writing in action, in context.

 All writers — from Malcolm Gladwell to Cardi B, from Nancy Meyers to Ernest Hemingway, from David Ogilvy to Shakespeare, from George Orwell to Amy Sherman Palladino — use the same tools to produce great writing.

 The goal of this newsletter is to reverse engineer great writing and point out those tools.

-These tools act as a foundation to all great writing.
+These tools act as a foundation for all great writing.